krishkharbanda/CS214-Assignments/P2/README.txt

 Authors:
 --------
-Name: [Your Name]
+Name: Ritenkumar Patel
-NetID: [your_netid]
+NetID: rp1315

-Name: [Partner Name]
+Name: Krish Kharbanda
-NetID: [partner_netid]
+NetID: kk1297

 Design Overview:
 ----------------

-This spelling checker uses a hash table for efficient dictionary lookups with O(1) average-case performance.
+This spelling checker uses a hash table for efficient dictionary lookups.
 The implementation follows all POSIX requirements and handles edge cases in word processing.

 Key Design Decisions:
 - Hash table with 50,000 buckets using chaining for collision resolution